biolink/biolink-model/docs/ThingToDiseaseOrPhenotypicFeatureAssociation.md

----
-parent: Classes
-title: biolink:ThingToDiseaseOrPhenotypicFeatureAssociation
-grand_parent: Browse Biolink Model
-layout: default
----

-# Type: ThingToDiseaseOrPhenotypicFeatureAssociation
+# Type: thing to disease or phenotypic feature association